 The library instruction program at UW Libraries takes a multi-pronged approach to teaching information literacy skills.
+Librarians:

 work with faculty and instructors to develop research assignments, syllabi, and curricula that model best practices in information literacy and critical thinking.

-We teach credit-bearing research classes LBRY 3010: Research from a Distance and LBRY 3020: Navigating the World of Information.
+teach credit-bearing research classes LBRY 3010: Research from a Distance and LBRY 3020: Navigating the World of Information.

 offer a series of library workshops for faculty, graduate students, and other interested researchers.